 There are different levels of control too.
 You are able to prevent just third party cookies being deployed, effectively opting out of behavioural advertising, and some even allow you to block specific companies you do not wish to deploy a cookie, instead of selecting all companies.

-In order to manage your cookies, please select your browser from the list below and follow the instructions:
+In order to manage your cookies, you should review your browser settings.

 How can I prevent Online Behavioural Advertising?